tauraloke/tegownitsa/readme.md

 GUI for a image tag manager in Linux, Windows.

+---

 ## Install

 - Binaries are available here: https://github.com/tauraloke/tegownitsa/releases/
-- Also you can build from sources:
+- Also you can clone the project and build from sources:

 ## Build